QualiSystemsLab/TFS-Plugin/README.md

 	- Target resource or service can be specified with a regex in case of a deployed app with a randomized name
 - RunCloudShellTestSuite
 	- Run an existing test suite
+	- With test inputs (not yet implemented)
+	- With a blueprint for each job (not yet implemented)

 CloudShell credentials must be set as build or release variables in the build or release `Variables` tab in TFS: